 What the experts think

-My view: Andy Verrall Service course manager, One Pro Cycling
+My view: Andy Verrall former service course manager, One Pro Cycling

 A wet lube from our supplier, Juice Lubes, is my default choice year round.
 I prefer to have a lube on the drivetrain to cover all weather.